Volunteers: Susan, Steve, Emma and Noah Friedman

 What was the one thing you wished you were better prepared for?

 By talking with Abroader View staff, past volunteers and googling reviews, I really felt that we were very well prepared.
-Liberty staff were excellent, caring, responsive to the children’s needs, able to stretch limited resources.
+Orphanage staff were excellent, caring, responsive to the children’s needs, able to stretch limited resources.
 Orientation and supervision of volunteers was very limited but we were prepared for this and found that staff were very happy to have us help identify needs and take the lead on projects that needed to be done.

 Any tips for future volunteers…(clothing, travel, personal items, donations, sightseeing etc)

 Bring bug spray.

 Come prepared to listen to staff needs but identify projects that you can work on yourselves.
 Donations are often needed and can go a long way in meeting these needs.
 We took on the task of cleaning, painting and updating the kitchen.
 It took u all week to complete.
 With donations that we raised we were able to buy cleaning supplies, paint, silverware, cups and other kitchen supplies.
 Remember that you are going to help, that staff are there to serve the children, not the volunteers.